devisephp/documentation/source/docs/4-apis.md

 ---

 #Api Basics
-In essence, Apis are no different then Pages/Routes, but the main difference is the method type.
-Where Pages are limited to the GET method, Apis are can be a GET, POST, PUT, DELETE or ANY method type.
-Apis are intended to handle retrieving and processing data whereas Pages just render a view.
-We decided to separate out Pages and Apis to better organize our applications and eliminate having a massive, mixed list of pages and public/private apis.
+Devise Api's are similar to Pages, but the main difference are the options for method type.
+While Pages are limited to the GET method, Apis can be set as GET, POST, PUT, DELETE or ANY.
+Apis are intended to handle retrieving and/or processing data whereas Pages are meant to simply render a view.
+The decision to separate Pages and Apis was aimed at improving application organization by eliminating a large mismatched list of pages and apis.
+Also, from the CMS side of things, it enables clients to administrate pages and the developer to manage api routes.

 ##<a name="creating-new-apis" class="ia"></a>[#](#creating-new-apis)Creating New Apis

-From the admin dashboard click the APIs card, you will then see a button in the top right-hand corner labeled 'Create New Api'.
-Click it and you will be redirected to the Create A New Api form.
+From the admin dashboard click the APIs card to go to the Apis index.
+On the inddx you'll see a button in the top right-hand corner labeled "Create New Api".
+Click the button and you will be redirected to the Create A New Api form.

 ###API Settings

- **Name of Request**: This field is used as a label for the administrative list of apis.
-It really isn't meant for anything on the front-end.
+ **Name of Request**: This field is used as a label for the admin apis index.
+Currently, it's not being used for anything else on the front-end.

 ---